ritterim/rimdev-blog/_posts/2016-02-10-deploying-jekyll-to-windows-azure-app-services.md

 ## Deploying

 Once these files are committed to your repository, Kudu should deploy your site.
-Be patient during the first deployment, as it may tak up to 3 minutes to download and install Ruby.
+Be patient during the first deployment, as it may take up to 3 minutes to download and install Ruby.
 I found on my instance, after the Ruby installation, that generating a simple Jekyll site took less than 10 seconds.
 Obviously your results will vary depending on your site.

 ## Conclusion